 “I’m kind of a big deal.
 People know who I am.“

-Trey Garrison’s secret identity is working as a mild-mannered journalist, editor, humorist, opinionist, consultant, entrepreneur, and part-time sybarite.
+Trey Garrison’s secret identity is working as a mild-mannered journalist, editor, humorist, consultant, and part-time sybarite.
 Maybe the best word to describe him is racontrepreneur.
+Currently he is director of communications for a foundation based in Dallas that promotes free market solutions and free enterprise.

 Trey’s work has appeared in a number of publications, often with his consent and sometimes with his knowledge.
-He’s a contributor for D Magazine — considered among the best city magazines in the United States — and for Reason magazine.
-Trey is a special contributor for The Dallas Morning News and a field reporter for The Land Report.
-He’s also a regular for a host of other pubs that pay the bills while he dreams of cover bylines in Vanity Fair and The Atlantic.
-(He’s written a couple of business books, and for the Dallas Business Journal and a slew of other publications.)
+He’s been a contributor and editor for D Magazine — considered among the best city magazines in the United States — and for Reason magazine, the national magazine that promotes free minds and free markets.
+Trey has been a special contributor for The Dallas Morning News and a field reporter for The Land Report.

 As a writer, he’s a better chef.
 And as a chef, he’s a better shooter.
 On the whole, he’d rather be on the beach in Jamaica.
 Wouldn’t you?